codesubmission-tool/Anti-tamper-Perturbation/README.md

 bash scripts/verify_record.sh
 ```

-the bit error values are stored in metrics/results and can be used to calculate Prtection Success Rate (PSR).
+the bit error values are stored in metrics/results and can be used to calculate Protection Success Rate (PSR).

 ## :lock: Protection Success Rate Calculation